-No employee or applicant will be discriminated against because he or she initiated a complaint, was a witness, supplied information or otherwise participated in an investigation or proceeding involving an alleged violation of this policy or State or federal laws.
+No employee or applicant will be discriminated against for initiating a complaint, serving as a witness, supplying information or otherwise participating in an investigation or proceeding involving an alleged violation of this policy or State or federal laws.
 The District reserves the right to take action against any individual who knowingly makes false accusations or knowingly provides false information.